 - Good and useful analytics helping to understand the performance of your content and help you with making creative decisions in the future

-- Monetization possibilities from the beginning with smoothly working ad solution and automatically being listed on Podbean directory (only available when you also have a Podbean hosting)
+- Monetization (Creator’s Program) possibilities from the beginning with smoothly working ad solution.

-- Competitive pricing – for just $9 you receive a premium package of services which will satisfy all your needs when starting a podcast.
+- Competitive pricing – for just $12 you receive a premium package of services that will satisfy all your needs when starting a podcast.
 On top, there is a generous 90-day trial period and a $20 Amazon gift card!

 What is the RSS feed link?

-RSS feed link is a type of web feed which will allow podcasting directories like Apple Podcast, Spotify, Google Play Music, etc. to access updates to your online content.
+RSS feed link is a type of web feed that will allow podcasting directories like Apple Podcast, Spotify, Google Podcasts, etc. to access updates to your online content.

 This allows directories to keep track of many different content creators and allows also listeners to have quick and easy access to their favorite material.
 RSS feed allows services like Apple Podcast to automatically check your podcast for new content, catalog it and display it to listeners using their services.